ztalloC/ProjectEuler/README.md

 code could be improved to be faster.
 Often I just start a problem by considering how long a brute force solution would take and how much I can optimize it.
 For earlier problems, this is sufficient, but later problems require intensive thought and mathematical knowledge to solve.
+In either case, getting the example cases correct is usually one of the first steps to solving problems.

 ![My progress](https://projecteuler.net/profile/Cosmic.png)